 New to essential oils?
 I’m learning so much about the medicinal uses for essential oils, and I want to tell you all about it.
 This post is part of a series of blog posts to introduce you to essential oils and how they can really make a difference in your life.
-I’ve been using essential oils to replace my medicine cabinet and cleaning products to get of the chemicals in my home.
+I’ve been using essential oils to create my holistic medicine kit and make my own cleaning products to get of the chemicals in my home.

 This week, I want to introduce you to lemon essential oil.
 It’s an incredibly versatile essential oil that can be used every day for everything from personal care to cooking to cleaning.

 Young Living Essential Oils are 100% pure therapeutic-grade essential oils – which means they can be used for therapeutic use, not just for smell.
 I use these essential oils as part of our holistic medicine kit.
 For instance, I use peppermint for fevers, Purification for bug bites, and lavender for minor cuts.
 I also make homemade beauty and natural household cleaners.

 Young Living Essential Oils sets the standard for purity and authenticity.
 They carefully monitor every step of the production of their oils from Seed to Seal – from the time the first seed is planted to the time the bottle is sealed.

 If you’re new to essential oils, I recommend the premium starter kit.
 It’s the best value for you money and a great way to get introduced to the most popular essential oils from Young Living.
 The kit includes the 10 basic everyday essential oils: Thieves, Peace & Calming, PanAway, Joy, Purification, Lavender, Valor, Peppermint, Lemon and Frankincense – plus a quality diffuser and other goodies.